svilupp/Julia-LLM-Leaderboard/README.md

 See an example in `examples/create_definition.jl`.
 You can validate your test case definitions with `validate_definition()`.

+## Contributing GenAI Conversations with/about Julia

+Please PR and add any relevant and MOSTLY CORRECT conversations with/in/about Julia in folder `julia_conversations/`.

+The goal is to have a collection of conversations that are useful for finetuning Julia knowledge in smaller models.

 ## Feedback and Improvements
 We highly value community input.
 If you have suggestions or ideas for improvement, please open an issue.
 All contributions are welcome!